Ghabri-EL/WebComicApp/StayAtHomies/README.txt

 Story 9 :
 Once a character is selected , use the 12th button down on the left hand side bar which will bring up a popup .
-Insert the text you wish to add at the TOP of the pannel .
+Insert the text you wish to add at the TOP of the panel .

 Story 10 :
 Once a character is selected , use the 13th button down from the left hand side bar which will bring up a popup .
-Insert the text you wish to add at the BOTTOM of the pannel .
+Insert the text you wish to add at the BOTTOM of the panel.